 Birubi Point Cultural Heritage Advisory Panel convened in August 2014, December 2014, March 2015 and November 2015.
 Tasks agreed to at the March 2015 meeting included finalising the funding agreement between NSW National Parks and Wildlife Service and Council commencing beach access pathway reconstruction and engaging a consultant to develop a draft management plan and landscape master plan, subject to funding.
-The pathway was completed and the management funding agreement was executed by all parties in April 2016.
-With the management funding agreement resolved, the Panel will now progress strategic planning for the Birubi Point Aboriginal Place and Crown Reserve.
+The pathway was completed and the management funding agreement resolved, the Panel will now progress strategic planning for the Birubi Point Aboriginal Place and Crown Reserve.